Image intensifier: Generation 0: early infrared electro-optical image converters

 Development continued in the US as well during the 1930s and mid-1930, the first inverting image intensifier was developed at RCA.
 This tube used an electrostatic inverter to focus an image from a spherical cathode onto a spherical screen.
 (The choice of spheres was to reduce off-axial aberrations.)
 Subsequent development of this technology led directly to the first Generation 0 image intensifiers which were used by the military during World War II to allow vision at night with infrared lighting for both shooting and personal night vision.
-The first military night vision device were introduced by the German army as early as 1939, developed since 1935.
+The first military night vision device was introduced by the German army as early as 1939, developed since 1935.
 Early night vision devices based on these technologies were used by both sides in World War II.

 Unlike later technologies, early Generation 0 night vision devices were unable to significantly amplify the available ambient light and so, to be useful, required an infrared source.
 These devices used an S1 photocathode or "silver-oxygen-caesium" photocathode, discovered in 1930, which had a sensitivity of around 60 μA/lm (Microampere per Lumen) and a quantum efficiency of around 1% in the ultraviolet region and around 0.5% in the infrared region.
 Of note, the S1 photocathode had sensitivity peaks in both the infrared and ultraviolet spectrum and with sensitivity over 950 nm was the only photocathode material that could be used to view infrared light above 950 nm.